httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Security Indicators

-User Agents MUST NOT provide any special security indicia when an `http` resource is acquired using TLS.
+User Agents MUST NOT provide any special security indicators when an `http` resource is acquired using TLS.
 In particular, indicators that might suggest the same level of security as `https` MUST NOT be used (e.g., a "lock device").

 ## Downgrade Attacks {#downgrade}